 1957 – 1967

-In 1957, the legendary transition to the current version took place: then the line appeared for the first time, which later became the name of the trademark.
-Another key image emerged – a mascot named Geoffrey the Giraffe, who uttered an iconic phrase about toys.
+In 1957, the legendary transition to the current version took place: the line first appeared, which later became the trademark name.
+Another key image emerged, a mascot named Geoffrey the Giraffe, who uttered an iconic phrase about toys.
 An equally significant innovation was the mirrored Rs in all words.
 The emblem was monochrome and looked like separate fragments collected in one space.

 1967 – 1969

 The chain of stores was officially renamed Toys “R” Us.
 The name was written on a long truck driven by a mascot giraffe.
-At the same time, the logo appeared colorful: the animal received a natural orange color with black spots, the cabin was painted red, the van – light beige.
-But the inscription turned out to be the most colorful: it consisted of purple, blue, green, yellow bubble-shaped letters.
+At the same time, the logo appeared colorful: the animal was painted natural orange with black spots, the cabin was painted red, and the van was light beige.
+But the inscription turned out to be the most colorful: it consisted of purple, blue, green, and yellow bubble-shaped letters.

 1969 – 1972

 Only a fragment of a long trailer remained on the emblem, which the designers made black, making the text look more contrasting.
-Moreover, the developers have kept the brackets at the inverted “R” and lengthened them a little to resemble the hands of a child raised up in a fit of joy from the sight of numerous toys.
+Moreover, the developers have kept the brackets at the inverted “R” and lengthened them slightly to resemble a child’s raised hands in a fit of joy at the sight of numerous toys.
 This interpretation ideally echoed the brand name.
-Down below appeared the slogan “The Children’s Bargain Town!”
-In cursive handwritten script.
+Down below, the slogan “The Children’s Bargain Town!” appeared in cursive handwritten script.

 1972 – 1976